opendistro/for-elasticsearch-docs/docs/async/index.md

 ## Monitor stats

-You can use the stats API to monitor running, completed, and/or persisted asynchronous searches.
+You can use the stats API operation to monitor asynchronous searches that are running, completed, and/or persisted.

 ```json
 GET _opendistro/_asynchronous_search/_stats